onlyNexusHere/open-nti/docs/datacollectionagent.rst

 **data/hosts.yaml**
-In data/hosts.yaml you need to provide the list of devices you want to pull information from For each device, you need to indicate the name ane one or multiple *tags* (at least one).
+In data/hosts.yaml you need to provide the list of devices you want to pull information from For each device, you need to indicate the name and one or multiple *tags* (at least one).
 Tags will be used later to know which credentials should be used for this device and which commands need to be executed

 .. code-block:: yaml